matt-barton/deadpool/README.md

-# strider-finder
+# Deadpool
-A tool to find Steel City Striders members in race result lists.
+A stupid game about death.